RnjnAditya018/kanban-task-management-web-app/README.md

-# Frontend Mentor - Kanban task management web app solution
+# Frontend Mentor - Zidio task management web app solution

-This is a solution to the [Kanban task management web app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/kanban-task-management-web-app-wgQLt-HlbB).
+This is a solution to the [Zidio task management web app challenge on Frontend Mentor].
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents